 To what extent were you dependent on loans in the month prior to receiving MPCA?
-Scoring I have no loans Low I didn't use the loan money during that time. dependency I had another source of income, but still had to use the loan money for some expenditures. out still had to use the loan Moderate dependency I had another source of income, but still had to use the loan money for about half of my expenditures.
+Scoring I have no loans Low I didn't use the loan money during that time. dependency I had another source of income, but still had to use the loan money for some expenditures.
+Moderate dependency I had another source of income, but still had to use the loan money for about half of my expenditures.
 Loans were my main form of support, but I had some other income.
 High dependency Loans were my only form of support; I had no other income Extreme dependency